datacarpentry/r-raster-vector-geospatial/episodes/05-raster-multi-band-in-r.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

-* Know how to identify a single vs. a multi-band raster file.
-* Be able to import multi-band rasters into `R` using the `raster` package.
-* Be able to plot multi-band color image rasters in `R` using `plotRGB()`.
-* Understand what a `NoData` value is in a raster.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded